jshint/jshint/README.md

 [![devDependency Status](https://img.shields.io/david/dev/jshint/jshint.svg?style=flat)](https://david-dm.org/jshint/jshint#info=devDependencies)
 [![Coverage Status](https://img.shields.io/coveralls/jshint/jshint.svg?style=flat)](https://coveralls.io/r/jshint/jshint?branch=master)

-JSHint is a community-driven tool to detect errors and potential problems in JavaScript code and to enforce your team's coding conventions.
-It is very flexible so you can easily adjust it to your particular coding guidelines and the environment you expect your code to execute in.
+JSHint is a community-driven tool that detects errors and potential problems in JavaScript code and that enforces your team's coding conventions.
+Since JSHint is so flexible, you can easily adjust it to your particular coding style and to the environment in which you expect your code to run.
 JSHint is open source and will always stay this way.

 ## Our goal

-The goal of this project is to help JavaScript developers write complex programs without worrying about typos and language gotchas.
+The project aims to help JavaScript developers write complex programs without worrying about typos and language gotchas.

-Any code base eventually becomes huge at some point, and simple mistakes—that would not show themselves when written—can become show stoppers and waste hours of debugging.
-And this is when static code analysis tools come into play and help developers to spot such problems.
+Any code base eventually becomes huge at some point, and simple mistakes—that would not show themselves when written—can become show stoppers and waste your hours debugging.
+So this is when static code analysis tools come into play and help developers to spot such problems.
 JSHint scans a program written in JavaScript and reports about commonly made mistakes and potential bugs.
-The potential problem could be a syntax error, a bug due to implicit type conversion, a leaking variable or something else.
+The potential problem could be a syntax error, a bug due to an implicit type conversion, a leaking variable, or something else entirely.

 Only 15% of all programs linted on [jshint.com](http://jshint.com) pass the JSHint checks.
 In all other cases, JSHint finds some red flags that could've